Young people and parties

 You should let parents of underage guests know if alcohol will be served.

-In a private home, it is legal for a person under 18 years to drink alcohol.
+In a private home, it is legal for a person under 18 years old to drink alcohol.
 However, it can only be served by a parent or guardian and under responsible supervision.

 Party planning